wordswords/dotfiles/README.md

 5. `docker-compose run <service> <bash_command>` - run a quick bash command. `<service>` must be a valid docker-compose service.
 For example `docker-compose run wordpress cat /etc/issue`.
 6. `docker logs <service>` - output the logs for a service.
 This is the `<service>` name from `docker-compose ps`.
 7. `docker build .` - builds the container described in the `Dockerfile` from the local directory.

+# Joplin commandline

+1. Navigate the panes using the tab key
+2. Press enter on an existing note to open it in an editor
+3. Type `tc` without `:` to toggle the maximisation levels of the console.
+4. Type `:help` for basic help.
+5. Type `:help keymap` for hotkeys.
+6. Type `/<search term>` to search.
+7. Type `mn` to create a new note.
+8. Type `tm` to toggle metadata - user created time and lots of other metadata.
+9. Write all notes using Markdown so they display optimally across all clients.

 # Modifying